NavinBondade/Python-Code-Fixer-and-Explainer/README.md

 <p align="center">
 <img src="https://www.simplilearn.com/ice9/free_resources_article_thumb/Best_AI_Code_Generators.jpg">
 </p>
-<p>Writing functional code is not an easy task as it involves many types of complexities.
-It requires a strong understanding of the programming language and brilliant debugging skills.
-Developers have often found either writing very unoptimal code or totally lost in resolving bugs and errors.
-In order to make it easy and less time-consuming, I have developed an AI system that writes Python code as per the user-provided question.
-The system is also capable of fixing errors in your Python code, explaining the error and its solutions, and commenting out the entire code for better documentation.
+<p>The development of functional Python code often presents significant challenges, demanding a deep understanding of the language and exceptional debugging abilities.
+Developers frequently encounter difficulties in crafting efficient code or resolving complex errors, leading to time-consuming and frustrating experiences.
+To address these hurdles, we have developed an innovative AI system capable of generating Python code based on user-provided prompts.
+Furthermore, this system excels at identifying and rectifying errors within existing Python code, offering clear explanations and potential solutions.
+By automating these tasks, our AI system significantly streamlines the development process, enabling developers to focus on higher-level problem-solving and enhancing overall productivity.
 </p>
 <h2>Libraries Used</h2>
 <ul>